pressbooks/pressbooks/languages/readme.txt

 @see pressbooks/includes/pb-l10n.php

 ------------------------------------------------------------------------------
-Creating new PO and MO files for PressBooks
+Creating new PO and MO files for Pressbooks
 --------------------------------------------------------------------------

 Follow the steps described here: